2021 Journalism Degree Guide

 Journalism Degrees Decreasing

 Journalism was the 62nd most popular major in the 2018-2019 school year.
-Colleges in the United States reported awarding 15,466 degrees in this year alone.
-This 448 less than the prior year, a decrease of 2.9%.
+Colleges in the United States reported awarding 15,245 degrees in this year alone.
+This represents a 2.7% reduction in journalism degrees awarded over the prior year's total of -15,661.

 Approximately 425 colleges in the U.S. offer a journalism degree of some kind.
 Our 2021 Best Colleges for Journalism ranking analyzes 143 of these schools to determine the best overall colleges for journalism students.
 Explore this or one of our many other custom journalism rankings further below.